ALERT CONTENT PLACEHOLDER

 Cristina Barrios

 Cristina is a bilingual registered social worker (English & Spanish) who completed her Master of Social Work at the University of Toronto.
 She has experience working in mental health and addictions with individuals from diverse cultural backgrounds.
-She is passionate about providing patient-centered care and empowering patients in developing skills to cope with their mental health concerns and stressors.
-Cristina's therapeutic approach draws from various therapeutic modalities that meet her patient's unique needs: Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Mindfulness Based Cognitive Therapy, Compassion Focused Therapy, Narrative Therapy, and Solution-focused Therapy.
+She is passionate about providing patient-centred care and empowering patients to develop skills to cope with their mental health concerns and stressors.
+Cristina's therapeutic approach draws from various therapeutic modalities that meet her patient's unique needs: Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Mindfulness-Based Cognitive Therapy, Compassion-focused Therapy, Narrative Therapy, and Solution-focused Therapy.

 Lauren Carrique